ionic-team/stencil-news/readme.md

 Stencil also enables a number of key capabilities on top of Web Components, in particular Server Side Rendering (SSR) without the need to run a headless browser, pre-rendering, and objects-as-properties (instead of just strings).

+This demo is a news PWA that showcases best practices and the performance of a stencil app.

+On WebPageTest on a moto g and emerging markets 3g this app hits first paint in 1.9 seconds and is totally interactive at 2.1 seconds.

 ## Getting Started

-To start a new project using Stencil, clone this repo and run:
+To start this project on your machine, clone this repo and run:

 ```bash
 npm start